atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/BITBUCKET_CONFIGURATION.md

 The following variables set the initial cpu/memory request sizes including their limits for the NFS instance.
 (Default values used as example.)

-The following variables set the request and limit for number of CPU, amount of memory of NFS instance.
-(Used default values as example.)

 ```terraform
 # Bitbucket NFS instance resource configuration